Ultimates (2015): Publication history

 The team also features an uncommon practice in modern media of having no Caucasian men, the team being diverse in both race and gender.
 On the team's diversity, Ewing said,I think it's important in the way that a roof is important.
 If you're moving into a building and the landlord says 'oh, and we have—get this—a roof!
 And four walls!
 We're not just a hole someone dug in the street!', you don't start giving out medals for that.
 That's just a basic thing that ought to be standard.
 It's just fiction reflecting reality—there are all kinds of people in the world, and we should reflect that properly and try not to screw up.
 To be honest, I think there's a long way to go in a lot of ways, both on the page and off."

 In Marvel NOW!
 (2016), the Ultimates broke up but are later reunited and asked to become the heralds of Galactus, who is now the Lifebringer of Worlds.
 The second volume ended at a special #100 issue and it includes an appearance of the original Ultimates team.

 Fictional team biography

 Black Panther, Blue Marvel, Spectrum, Ms. America, and Captain Marvel come together to deal with cosmic threats to Earth and the larger universe.

 The Ultimates begin their mission by dealing with Galactus.
 They retrieve Galactus' incubator and force him into it.
 This time, Galactus emerges from it as a lifebringer instead of a Devourer of Worlds.
 His first act is to restore Archeopia, the first victim of his hunger.

-While the Ultimates were in Exo-Space upon arriving there in their ship the Abeona, they encountered Blue Marvel's old enemy Anti-Man whose body had reassembled there.
-Although Blue Marvel wanted to kill Anti-Man, having deemed him too dangerous, he ended up sparing him upon being convinced by his son Kevin who was also in Exo-Space.
-Instead, Blue Marvel brought him back to the Abeona so that he and the Ultimates can fix him.
+While the Ultimates are in Exo-Space, they encounter Blue Marvel's old enemy Anti-Man, whose body has reassembled there.
+Although Blue Marvel wants to kill Anti-Man, having deemed him too dangerous, he ends up sparing him and brings him back to the Abeona so that he and the Ultimates can heal him.